-Mattocks, a Whig, was the representative for Vermont's 5th congressional district from 1841 to 1843.
+Mattocks was the representative for Vermont’s 5th congressional district and was a Whig.
+He served from 1841 to 1843.

 From Dec 1821 to Mar 1843, Mattocks missed 54 of 1,180 roll call votes, which is 4.6%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo